53 Different Types of Beetles in Michigan

 This beetle prefers the juices found in the leaves of the swamp milkweed plant, while other varieties of milkweed can be used as a substitute.

-Adults and their snail-like larvae make cuts into the veins of leaves, who then suck the liquid that oozes out.
-This well-liked perennial is where many kinds of butterflies and other insects live and die.
+Adults and their snail-like larvae make cuts into the veins of leaves, which then suck the liquid that oozes out.
+This well-liked perennial is where many butterflies and other insects live and die.

-Even though these types of beetles in Michigan steal nutrients from the plant, there is typically little lasting damage because there are rarely many of them active at once.
+Even though these types of beetles in Michigan steal nutrients from the plant, there is typically little lasting damage because rarely many are active at once.
 Leaf of swamp milkweed In wetlands such as bogs, swamps, and marshes, beetles can be found.

 They also thrive in more populated locations, such as backyards, byways, and parks where milkweed is grown.